Jonathan2251/lbd/source/gpu.rst

 - For Lane Mask, refer to [#VMR]_ [#Quantitative-gpu-asm-daxpy]_.

-The following table explains how the elements of `saxpy()` are mapped to the lanes of a SIMD Thread (Warp), which belongs to a Thread Block (Core) within a Grid.
+The following table explains how the elements of `saxpy()` are mapped to the Lanes of a SIMD Thread (Warp), which belongs to a Thread Block (Core) within a Grid.

 .. list-table:: Mapping saxpy code to :numref:`grid`.